rust-lang/blog.rust-lang.org/content/gsoc-2025-results.md

 In addition to this core work, Kei also undertook numerous other changes to Wild during GSoC.
 Of particular note was the reworking of argument parsing to support `--help`, which we had wanted for some time.
 Kei also fixed a number of bugs and implemented various previously missing features.
 This work has helped to expand the range of projects that can use Wild to build executables.

-Kei has continued to contribute to Wild even after the GSoC project finished and has now contributed over [sixty PRs](https://github.com/davidlattimore/wild/pulls?q=is%3Apr+author%3Alapla-cogito+is%3Amerged+).
+Kei has continued to contribute to Wild even after the GSoC project finished and has now contributed over [seventy PRs](https://github.com/davidlattimore/wild/pulls?q=is%3Apr+author%3Alapla-cogito+is%3Amerged+).
 We thank Kei for all the hard work and look forward to continued collaboration in the future!

 ### Improving the Rustc Parallel Frontend: Parallel Macro Expansion
 - Contributor: [Lorrens Pantelis](https://github.com/LorrensP-2158466)